janusvr/janus-server/README.md

 * I entered the wrong details in for my key after executing './generate_key'.

-'./generate_key' will generate 2 files based on your input: *server-key.pem* and *server-cert.pem*.
+'./generate_key' will generate 3 files based on your input: *cert/server-key.pem*, *cert/server-cert.pem*, *cert/cabundle.pem*.
 Just delete these and execute './generate_key' again.

 * I have a general problem and need some troubleshooting info about the server application.